 Location: Santa Cruz (map)

-Internship Dates: June 3 - August 16, 2019; start and end dates are flexible with regard to student’s academic commitments and project schedule.
+Internship Dates: June 1 - August 14, 2020; start and end dates flexible with regard to student’s academic commitments

-Position Description and Responsibilities: SWFSC ERD and CoastWatch work closely with many research and management programs on the West Coast as well as globally, providing data, data services, training, and a web presence.
+Position Description and Responsibilities: SWFSC ERD and CoastWatch provide data, data services, training, and a web presence to many West Coast and international research and management programs.
 The

 ERDDAP data server provides streamlined access to subsets of gridded and tabular scientific oceanographic datasets (e.g., data from satellites and buoys) in common file formats with options to make graphs and maps.